188.8.131.52 The (Plot Details) Spacing Tab

 | Enable Subset

-- None: Do NOT divide the columns into subsets
+- None: Do NOT divide the columns into subsets.
+Note that in this example column plot, columns are evenly-spaced.

-- By Size: Divide the columns into subsets by a specifying the subset size.
-If Subset Size is set to be 0, subset is not used.
+- By Size: Divide the columns into subsets by a specifying the subset size (generally useful for balanced grouped plots).
+If Subset Size is set to 0, subset is not used.
+In the following example, Subset Size = 4 and you can see that there is a larger gap between each group of four columns.

 | Gap Between Subsets(%)